Jayasakthi-07/bdms-MERN/README.md

 - [ ] Blood bank location finder
 - [ ] Integration with hospital systems

-**Thanglish:**
-Future enhancements planned:
-- [ ] Mobile app (React Native)
-- [ ] SMS notifications
-- [ ] Advanced analytics dashboard
-- [ ] Multi-language support
-- [ ] Blood bank location finder
-- [ ] Hospital systems integration

 ---

 <div align="center">

-**Made with ❤️ for saving lives / உயிர்களை காப்பாற்றுவதற்காக ❤️ உடன் செய்யப்பட்டது**
+**Made with ❤️ for saving lives**

-⭐ Star this repo if you find it helpful! / Helpful ஆனா இந்த repo-வை ⭐ star பண்ண!
+⭐ Star this repo if you find it helpful!

 </div>